Theresa May Thinks IndyRef2 Is "Dead" And Won't Allow It During This Parliament

 Asked if the prime minister agreed with Ruth Davidson that the case for another independence referendum was "dead", Mundell told BuzzFeed News: "IndyRef2 is dead because that’s the verdict of the people of Scotland.

 "The only person who seems to be in denial about that is Nicola Sturgeon.
 She continues to treat the people of Scotland with contempt on that issue if she fails to listen to the verdict given last week.
-People sent a very clear message, they don’t want another independence referendum in the foreseeable future and Nicola Sturgeon should respect that view."
+People sent a very clear message, they don’t want another independence referendum in the foreseeable future, and Nicola Sturgeon should respect that view."

 Mundell added: "This UK government will be doing nothing to facilitate that referendum or indeed enter into discussions.
 My door is open to discuss anything and to work closely with the Scottish government on Brexit but the one thing I will not engage on is a second independence referendum."

-Asked if that would remain the case for the entire duration of the parliament, Mundell added: "We were very clear in our manifesto that it wasn’t possible to have a referendum fairly until the Brexit process has played out and I certainly don’t see that having played out within the five years of this parliament."
+Asked if that would remain the case for the entire duration of the parliament, Mundell said: "We were very clear in our manifesto that it wasn’t possible to have a referendum fairly until the Brexit process has played out and I certainly don’t see that having played out within the five years of this parliament."

-Sturgeon told journalists on Friday, after the election result, that she would take time to "reflect" on what it meant for the case for independence and she accepted a referendum was "clearly a factor" in the party losing support and seats.
+Sturgeon told journalists on Friday after the election result that she would take time to "reflect" on what it meant for the case for independence and she accepted a referendum was "clearly a factor" in the party losing support and seats.

 Speaking at Bute House in Edinburgh, Sturgeon said: "We will reflect on these results, we will listen to voters, and we will consider very carefully the best way forward to Scotland – a way forward in the interests of all Scotland."